-- In a bowl, combine the milk, flour, salt and baking powder.
+- In a bowl, combine the water, flour, salt and baking powder.

-- Place the florets on a cookie sheet covered with parchment paper and bake for 20 minutes
+- Place the floretsin a single layer on a baking sheet covered with parchment paper and bake for 20 minutes

 - During this time prepare the sauce.

-- Place the soy sauce, maple syrup, vinegar, sesame oil, ginger, garlic and sambal haleck in a small saucepan or skillet.
+- Place the soy sauce, maple syrup, vinegar, broth, sesame oil, ginger, garlic and sriracha sauce, cornstarch and water in a small saucepan or skillet.
 Mix to combine all the ingredients.

 - Take the florets out of the oven, add the cauliflower florets to a large mixing bowl l with the sauce, and toss to coat the florets with the sauce.

 - Place back in the baking sheet, return to the oven for 5 minutes

 - Serve over rice and sprinkle with sesame seeds and green onions